-The Company's financial instruments include cash, marketable securities, reclamation bonds, accounts payable and accrued liabilities and due to related parties.
+The Company's financial instruments include cash, other receivables, marketable securities, reclamation bonds, accounts payable and accrued liabilities and due to related parties.
 The Company has classified its financial instruments into the following categories:

-Financial Instrument Category Carrying Value Cash FVTPL Fair Value Marketable Securities AFS Fair Value Reclamation Bonds Loans and Receivables Amortized Cost Accounts Payable and Accrued Liabilities Other Financial Liabilities Amortized Cost Due to Related Parties Other Financial Liabilities Amortized Cost
+Financial Instrument Category Carrying Value Cash FVTPL Fair Value Other Receivables Loans and Receivables Amortized Cost Marketable Securities AFS Fair Value Reclamation Bonds Loans and Receivables Amortized Cost Accounts Payable and Accrued Liabilities Other Financial Liabilities Amortized Cost Due to Related Parties Other Financial Liabilities Amortized Cost

-Marketable securities measured at fair value were categorized in Level 1 and Level 3.
-The carrying values of accounts payable and accrued liabilities and due to related parties approximate their fair values due to the short period to maturity.
-Reclamation bonds are non-interest-bearing, have no maturity date and their carrying values approximate fair value.
+Marketable securities were categorized as Level 3 within the fair value hierarchy.
+The carrying values of other receivables, accounts payable and accrued liabilities and due to related parties approximate their fair values due to the short period to maturity.
+The reclamation bonds are non-interest-bearing, have no maturity date and carrying values approximate fair values.